EnterpriseDB/barman/doc/manual/16-installation.en.md

 There have been, however, the following exceptions in our development history, which required some small changes to the configuration.

+## Upgrading from Barman 2.10

+If you are using `barman-cloud-wal-archive` or `barman-cloud-backup` you need to be aware that from version 2.11 all cloud utilities have been moved into the new `barman-cli-cloud` package.
+Therefore, you need to ensure that the `barman-cli-cloud` package is properly installed as part of the upgrade to the latest version.
+If you are not using the above tools, you can upgrade to the latest version as usual.

 ## Upgrading from Barman 2.X (prior to 2.8)

 Before upgrading from a version of Barman 2.7 or older